FraunhoferIVI/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

 Assignment Creation
 ^^^^^^^^^^^^^^^^^^^
-Assignments are created by microservices in the Assignment Planner domain.
-A microservice can create one or more assignments and can define the dispatch order to the agents.
+Assignments are created by microservices in the *Assignment Planner* domain.
+A microservice can create one or more assignments per mission, and can define the dispatch order to agents.

 .. figure:: ./img/assignment_example.png
   :align: center